dotnet/docs/docs/framework/wcf/how-to-host-and-run-a-basic-wcf-service.md

 1. Run the GettingStartedHost console application from inside Visual Studio.

-   The service must be run with administrator privileges.
-Because Visual Studio was opened with administrator privileges, GettingStartedHost is also run with administrator privileges.
-You can also open a new command prompt using **Run as administrator** and run service.exe within it.
+   Run the service with administrator privileges.
+Because you opened Visual Studio with administrator privileges, you should also run GettingStartedHost with administrator privileges.
+As an alternative, you can open a new command prompt by using **Run as administrator** and run service.exe within it.

 2. Open a web browser and browse to the service's debug page at `http://localhost:8000/GettingStarted/CalculatorService`.